dadthedahc/professional-profile/Working with Chad Miller.md

 My experience managing matrixed organizations has taught me to influence without direct authority.
 I build consensus through:

 - Clear communication of shared goals and individual contributions to broader success
-- ￼Facilitating alignment across diverse stakeholder groups
+- Facilitating alignment across diverse stakeholder groups

 **Risk Assessment:**
 I proactively identify and address potential issues before they impact program execution.
 My preference is to surface concerns early—even when unpopular—rather than allow problems to compound.
 I view thorough risk discussion as essential to informed decision-making, not as obstacles to progress.